mikeraab/docker101/Participant-Guide.md

 The first step will be to login to one of the OCCS "worker nodes", or Docker host, and verify the Docker installation and check the version.
 A worker node is simply a Docker Host/VM that can run Docker containers.

-First SSH into a Worker Node in your Pre-built ContainerCS instance using the SSH key that you used when you provisioned the OCCS instance.
+First SSH into a Worker Node in your Pre-built ContainerCS instance using the SSH key that you used when you created the OCCS instance.

 To find a Worker Node IP address, login to your Oracle Cloud My Services Portal and use one of the Public IPs from a Worker Node in the Container Cloud Service Console: